Skip to content

 What is a Feature Store?

 A feature store is a data system with two layers — an offline store (Parquet/S3) for batch training and an online store (Redis) for low-latency inference.
-It ensures models trained offline see the exact same feature values as models serving predictions in production, eliminating training-serving skew.
+It guarantees models trained offline see the exact same feature values as models serving predictions in production, eliminating training-serving skew.
+Learn it hands-on at /learn/feature-stores or build a real one with /projects/predictflow-feature-store.

 In machine learning, a feature is a numeric input to a model — things like days_since_last_login, transaction_amount_7d_avg, or user_churn_score.
 Computing these features consistently across training and serving is harder than it sounds.
 A feature store solves this with a unified platform that manages feature definitions, history, and retrieval.